Elevenlabs AudioNative Player

 One of the most basic types of targeting is that based on demographics.
 It includes categories such as age, gender, geographic location, education and socioeconomic status.
 With this information, we can display ads based on fairly general data.
 This type of targeting will work great as the first limiter of our targeting.
 Although it’s not very sophisticated, with its help, we can easily reject the vast majority of people who don’t fit into our target group.
 It will also prove helpful for products or services for a particular age group, such as rejuvenating cosmetics.

-Behavioral targeting focuses on tracking users’ online behavior.
-This includes analyzing their browsing history, online purchases, interactions with content on websites and social media.
+Behavioural targeting focuses on tracking users’ online behaviour.
+This includes analyzing their browsing history, online purchases, and interactions with website content and social media.
 This allows us to predict what a particular user might be interested in and deliver personalized ads to them.

-Behavioral targeting creates controversy, especially in the context of privacy.
-The collection and use of users’ behavioral data can raise privacy concerns.
+Behavioural targeting creates controversy, especially in the context of privacy.
+The collection and use of users’ behavioural data can raise privacy concerns.
 The discussion about companies’ collection of user data and cookies, or so-called cookies, has been going on for a good few years.
-If you want to stay up to date on regulations and marketing solutions to this issue, check out our article titled “The world of marketing without cookies – how to deal with it?
+If you want to stay current on regulations and marketing solutions to this issue, check out our article „The world of marketing without cookies – how to deal with it?

 Contextual targeting

 Contextual targeting is based on the content a user browses or searches for online.
 This can include keywords, topics or website context.
-With this method, ads are displayed in a context that is related to the user’s interests, which increases the chance of a click.
+With this method, ads are displayed in a context related to the user’s interests, increasing the chance of a click.

 How does keyword targeting work in Display & Video 360?